1nVitr0/plugin-vscode-censitive/README.md

 ### To get started

-1. Create a `.censitive` file in the root of your workspace, e.g.:
+1. Create a `.censitive` file in the root of your workspace (or in your home folder), e.g.:
-> ```
+> ```censitive
 > // Format <globPattern>:[keyRegex]
 > .env:.*_KEY,.*_token,.*_PassWord
 > id_rsa:*
 > ```
-1. Reload the window using `Developer: Reload Window`
+2. Reload the window using `Developer: Reload Window`
-2. Open a file specified in `.censitive` and check the censoring
+3. Open a file specified in `.censitive` and check the censoring

 ## Features

-The extension uses decorations to block out sensitive information as set in a .censitive file in the workspace.
+The extension uses decorations to block out sensitive information as set in a .censitive file in the workspace or in your home directory.
-If no such file is present, the extension will not be activated.
+If both files are present and `censtitive.mergeGlobalCensoring` is enabled, their censoring will be merged.

 When active, the extension will censor all content set in .censitive file by using a key-value approach.
 This means, the .censitive file specifies key regexes and the extension automatically finds values assigned to these keys.